MrJSA/m3u-Creator/README.md

 MAXCSO was developed by [unknownbrackets](https://github.com/unknownbrackets), shoutout to him aswell.

 psxpackager was developed by [RupertAvery](https://github.com/RupertAvery), shoutout to him.

+DolphinTool was developed by the amazing guys from [dolphin-emu](https://github.com/dolphin-emu)

 chd_m3u_creator by [MrJSA](https://github.com/MrJSA)